-Alcohol prevention is one of the most effective ways to reduce alcohol-related costs and harm.
-Alcohol abuse is responsible for claiming the lives of tens of thousands of lives every year and causing painful health risks like liver damage, threats to one’s wellbeing, withdrawal symptoms, and dysfunctional relationships.
-For younger individuals, alcohol prevention can reduce the likelihood of developing substance use disorder as they age.
+Alcohol use prevention is one of the most effective ways to reduce alcohol-related costs and harm.
+Alcohol abuse is responsible for claiming the lives of tens of thousands of lives every year and causing painful consequences like liver damage, threats to one’s wellbeing, withdrawal symptoms, and dysfunctional relationships.
+For younger individuals, alcohol use prevention can reduce the likelihood of developing substance use disorders (SUD) as they age.

-Alcohol prevention can function to control generational alcoholism, prevent developmental problems in newborn babies, and save billions of dollars annually.
+Alcohol use prevention can function to prevent generational alcoholism, prevent developmental problems in newborn babies, and save billions of dollars annually.
 Perhaps most importantly, it could save lives of family members.

 Assessing Your Drinking Levels

-One of the basic methods of assessing whether or not you need to take steps to prevent alcoholism is to examine your alcohol use.
-Knowing the difference between social drinking, binge drinking, and heavy drinking is.
+One basic methods for assessing whether or not you need to take steps to prevent alcoholism is to examine your own alcohol use.
+Know the difference between social drinking and alcohol abuse, such as binge drinking and heavy drinking.
 Social drinking is when someone drinks small amounts occasionally in social settings.
-Binge drinking occurs when women drink 4 or more drinks per 2 hours and when men drink 5 or more drinks per 2 hours.
+Binge drinking occurs when women drink 4 or more drinks within 2 hours and when men drink 5 or more drinks per 2 hours.
 Heavy drinking occurs when a woman drinks 7 or more drinks in a week or when a man drinks 14 or more drinks in a week.

 Both binge drinking and heavy drinking greatly increase the drinker’s risk of developing an alcohol use disorder and many other mental and medical health problems.
 If you or a loved one are engaging in either high risk behavior, preventative measures should be taken.

-Harm reduction are programs that discourage acts of self-harm, harmful practices, and harmful consequences associated with substance abuse.
-Harm reduction programs can help at-risk individuals or those more vulnerable to substance abuse to minimize or discontinue drug or alcohol use.
+Harm reduction programs discourage acts of self-harm, harmful practices, and harmful consequences associated with substance abuse.
+Additionally, harm reduction programs can help at-risk individuals or those more vulnerable to substance abuse to minimize or discontinue drug or alcohol use.
 Furthermore, harm reduction programs create a quality of community life and non-judgmental services for connection.
 Those impacted by substance abuse have a space to feel heard and find the tools needed for a healthy lifestyle.

 Interventions are helpful if someone abuses alcohol or other drugs and needs help understanding the impact of their actions.
-Over 90% of alcohol interventions are successful and can prevent prolonged alcohol use.
-This can be because of the reinforcement of trusted people who truly want to see their loved one recover from alcohol abuse.
+The goal of an intervention is to help the person with a drinking problem recognize they need help and to help them agree to enter treatment.
+Interventions are often successful because of the reinforcement of trusted people who truly want to see their loved ones recover from alcohol abuse.

 Family members can facilitate interventions by having a professional present.
 This professional can be a counselor or medical professional.
 Relatives are present and may have specific concerns they address in the intervention.
-At this point, the individual struggling with the alcohol use disorder can listen and take accountability for mistakes.
-He or she can have the chance to change, apologize, or seek treatment.
+Loved ones can share specifically how they have been impacted by the drinking and/or drug use of the subject.
+At this point, ideally, the individual struggling with the alcohol use disorder can listen, take responsibility for their mistakes, admit they have a problem with alcohol, and agree to seek treatment.

 Professional Intervention Programs